diyhue/ReadTheDocs/source/lights/esphome.rst

 ESPHome
 ========

-ESPHome currently only works with a light node at a time (one light control per ESPHome device).
-This protocol may even work with switches that are mapped as lights in ESPHome, making it very flexible and ideal for a large variety of devices.
+ESPHome currently only works with one light per ESPHome device.
+This protocol will even work with switches that are mapped as lights in ESPHome, making it very flexible and ideal for a large variety of devices.

 Supported modes of operation are: